 And, if you’re visiting in the cooler months between November and March, we recommend including a trip to Soorwal Lake.
-Located around an hours’ drive from the park, it welcomes large flocks of migratory birds, including painted storks, flamingoes and spoonbills.
+Located around an hours’ drive from the park, it welcomes large flocks of migratory birds, including painted storks, flamingos and spoonbills.

 Best time to visit Ranthambhore National Park

 You can travel anytime from October through to May.
 The best time to go to Ranthambhore is between February and March, when the foliage has started to thin, making wildlife easier to spot.
-Rain is also rare during this season, and temperatures average a comfortable 27 C (80 f) in the daytime (although it can be cold before the sun rises, so extra layers are needed).
+Rain is also rare during this season, and temperatures average a comfortable 27°C (80°F) in the daytime (although it can be cold before the sun rises, so extra layers are needed).

 If you’re willing to tackle the rising temperatures in April and May, you stand to see animals that are drawn out, as water sources begin to dry up, from the jungle to larger lakes.

-Suggested Ranthambhore National Park itinerary
+Suggested itineraries featuring Ranthambhore National Park

 Map of Ranthambhore National Park